-- Excess traffic, especially at rush hours when a ferry leaves when it is full rather to an exact time schedule.
-This is considered to be preferable to leaving on time but not using the full capacity of a ferry.
+- Periods of high demand for the service, especially at peak traffic times when a ferry may leave full rather to an exact time schedule – this is considered to be a preferable compromise to leaving on time but not using the full capacity of a ferry

-Tamar Crossings operates a smoke and vape free policy, prohibiting smoking and vaping in all areas of the ferries including passenger lounges, upper and lower decks, traffic decks and within vehicles aboard the ferry.
-This is in keeping with policies found across the majority of public transportation networks to provide a healthy, safe and comfortable environment for all.
+Tamar Crossings operates a smoke-free and vape-free policy, prohibiting smoking and vaping in all areas on the ferries and within vehicles onboard.
+This is in keeping with policies found across the majority of public service facilities to promote a healthy and comfortable environment for users and staff alike.

-We need to draw a balance between keeping people informed and not swamping them with minor details.
-There are no hard and fast rules and a judgement is made depending on traffic levels.
+We are committed to keeping the public informed of relevant service-related information but also aim to avoid providing unnecessary minor details.
+There are no hard and fast rules, and judgement is made about what to post depending on traffic levels.

 What we tweet:

-- Ferries that leave early (usually due to medical emergencies / blue light crossings)
+- Ferries that leave early e.g., usually due to medical or blue light emergency vehicle crossings

 - Any ferry that comes out of service unexpectedly as it may result in delays (see also essential maintenance section)

 - Delays to customers (meaning you won’t get on the next ferry as too many cars in front of you)

 - Unexpected high demand, often resulting from road network diversions and accidents

 - Other issues or influencing factors that may cause delays or inconvenience to customers